 Call (925) 988-7704

-Rossmoor Library hours are Monday, Tuesday and Thursday from noon to 4 p.m., Wednesday and Friday from 10 a.m. to 4 p.m. and Saturday from 10 a.m. to 1 p.m.
+Rossmoor Library hours are Monday through Thursday from noon to 4 p.m., Friday from 10 a.m. to 2 p.m. and Saturday from 10 a.m. to 1:30 p.m.

 The Rossmoor Library, located at Gateway Complex, is mainly a recreational reading library with emphasis on current fiction and non-fiction.
 The Library does have some reference books and travel books, as well as a collection of books written by Rossmoor authors.
 The Library staff purchases the latest books and has a collection of over 9,000 hardcover and paperback books.